lianperson/onlyfansdownloadchrome/README.md

 # onlyfans-download-chrome
-Extension chrome to download all files of the site onlyfans
+Extension chrome to download all files of the site extension.

 ### Mute tab, after execute the script.